NFL Week 13 AFC Games to Watch - Betting Previews and Predictions - CLNS Media

 Prediction & Pick

-Despire the lack of control over a game we’ve seen from the Ravens, the Broncos have shown nothing to be able to back them to win in any spot.
+Despite the lack of control over games that we’ve seen from the Ravens, the Broncos have shown nothing to be able to back them to win in any spot.

 It’ll be close than you think, and Denver will cover.
-But the Ravens win at home and the total goes over .
+But the Ravens win at home and the total goes over.

 Prediction: Ravens 24 – Broncos 17